 The Rural Change Makers program shapes emerging leaders in rural Ontario to lead community development solutions with their communities.
 Young leaders are critical to the future of Rural Ontario.
 Their community involvement is key to feeling a sense of belonging, value and relevance.
 Communities become stronger when youth are leading and making a difference.

-This program will help young adults gain the confidence and build their networks to mobilize action with their community.
-The aim of the new program is to:
+This program will help young adults gain confidence and build their preferred futures and their networks to mobilize action with their community.
+The aim of the program is to:

 - Build rural youth leadership capacity

 - Catalyze impactful rural development outcomes for communities and regions